paullegrand/docs/tutorial/install.md

 ## Install Craft CMS with Composer

-At this point you should have a local development environment running with a database and know how to use console commands.
+At this point you should have a local development environment running with a database and know how to run console commands.
 Now we’ll make sure Composer is installed.

 ### What’s Composer?

-Composer is a command line application with one important job: it makes sure our website has all the PHP code it needs to run.
+Composer is a command line application with one important job: it makes sure a PHP project like our website has all the code it needs to run.

 This code is split up into numerous _packages_ written by different authors.
 Our website depends on these packages—also referred to as _dependencies_—and each one provides a specific set of functionality.
 Composer makes sure every PHP package (including Craft CMS!) is installed, has the dependencies it needs to do its job, and that all these packages can work together without major conflicts.